wini-rs/wini-website/src/pages/doc/pages/concepts/concepts-introduction.md

 - Pages
 - Components
-- Layout
+- Layouts

-If we do a quick analogy between front end an back-end, here are the equivalent:
+If we do a quick analogy between front-end an back-end, here are the equivalent:

 | Front     | Back            |
 |-----------|-----------------|